- VISAS, STAY CERTIFICATES, AND RESIDENCE PERMITS, IN GENERAL

 In contrast, under former rules, “work-study” was allowed in accordance with the school’s regulations.
 (Rules on Foreign Student Enrollment in Institutions of Higher Education, promulgated Jan.
 31, 2000, by the Ministries of Education, Foreign Affairs, and Public Security, art.
 36).

 In the past, activities permissible with an F visa expressly included “internships lasting less than six months.”
 (2010 Implementing Rules, art.
 4(4)).
-However, internships are not a specifically authorized activity under the new F and M visa classifications:
+However, any reference to internships has been deleted from current regulations.
+Now, under the State Council regulations, art.
+6:

 - F visas are for noncommercial “exchanges, visits, inspections, etc.”

 The omission of any reference to internships has created a legal ambiguity as to which visa, if any, is appropriate for an internship.
 A clear statement of policy should be provided by the government to resolve the ambiguity.

 One interpretation is that by deleting reference to internships the State Council intended to make that activity impermissible with an M or F visa.

 Consistent with this interpretation, a representative of the Ministry of Foreign Affairs (MOFA) told the American Chamber of Commerce-China orally on Nov.
 25, 2013, that the Ministry intended to prohibit internships with F or M visas because in the past so-called “internships” were actually employment in disguise for persons who were ineligible for work visas because, for example, they lacked the degree and experience needed for a work visa or they directly competed with recent Chinese graduates for jobs in occupations where there was no labor market shortage.
 A MOFA representative has also told our firm that they have issued internal written instructions to consulates that M and F visas are not to be issued for purposes of internships.